dfuse-io/ice/tutorial.md

 GraphiQL:         http://localhost:8080/graphiql
 ```

+Warnings such as `No existing chain state or fork database.` or `Initializing new blockchain with genesis state` are normal when you first boot the chain.

 You now have a fully bootstrapped EOSIO chain, with a `dfuseioice` account and smart contract deployed, as well as three user accounts to use.

 **Please note you should leave process running in a terminal throughout this tutorial**

 ## 6. Test Smart Contract

 We can test the smart contract by creating some pools, ideas and casting users votes.
-In a new terminal, run:
+In a **new** terminal window, run:

 ```
 ./test.sh